Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 How Far In Advance Do I Need To Book The Ferry To The Isle Of Arran?

 I recommend planning as far ahead as you can!

 I booked the ferry tickets just a few days in advance of when we planned to travel.

 Due to the short notice, many of the ferry times were already sold out.
-Our preference was to travel over on the Friday night.
-But the only one available to book for us was to leave on Saturday morning at 6:30am!
+Our preference was to travel over on a Friday night.
+But the only one available to book for us was to leave on Saturday morning at 6:30 am!

 How Do I Book The Ferry Tickets Online?

 When you book, you can choose to print your tickets off at home or pick them up at the ferry port.
 I chose to print them off at home.
 After booking, I got an email confirmation with a PDF attachment.
 Print this.

 Calmac Ferry Review – Our Experience On The Calmac Car Ferry From Edinburgh To The Isle Of Arran

 A (Very) Early Morning Drive From Edinburgh To Ardrossan

 Because I was not planning well ahead, most of the ferry times had already been booked.
 If we wanted to go to the Isle of Arran that weekend, the only option left was to take the Saturday morning sailing at 6:30 am!
 Despite knowing how bad I am at being a morning person, I optimistically believed this would be achievable.